We are continually updating this page with the most common information requests. If you don't see the answer to your question, please contact us!

 I have a septic tank...
 Can I use your products?

-Yes!
-There are no ingredients in any of our products that would interfere with the normal operation of your septic tank.
+Yes - just avoid the Oxygen Brightener.
+There are no ingredients in any of our other cleaning products that would interfere with the normal operation of your septic tank.
 We use all biodegradable ingredients, and no antimicrobials that could kill off the bacteria in the tank.
+The Oxygen Brightener is designed to kill microbes, however, so it's not a good choice for those using a septic tank.

 Please reference this article as a resource from our really smart friends at Cornell.
 This is some of the information we used when doing our own research on this topic.